AgentO3/angular-good-bad/README.md

-angular-good-bad
+<A> Good
+<A> Bad
 ================

-A talk about the good and bad things to do in AngularJS
+This talk is about how to get the most out of AngularJS and avoid common bad practices.